 Exit surveys consistently state that of those people who leave an organisation, anything between 50% to 70% say they do so, “because of a bad relationship or personality clash with their colleagues or more often than not, their boss.”

-I’m sure you’ll agree that this is an absolutely shocking statistic, for individuals and for those organisations that are spending a lot of money, time and effort in developing and embedding initiatives into their cultures, which are meant to support the recognition and appreciation of diversity.
+I’m sure you’ll agree that this is an absolutely shocking statistic, for both individuals and for those organisations that are spending a lot of money, time and effort in developing and embedding non-discriminatory initiatives into their working cultures, which are meant to support the recognition and appreciation of Diversity, which is one of the 16 Elements, measured in the Team DyNAmics Model.
 So, what’s going on?

-Well, quite simply, a lot of organisations are overlooking something that causes their people more heartache, stress and time-off, than anything else, and that is a lack of understanding and appreciation of behavioural diversity, or the recognition that we are all different in how we behave, make decisions and communicate, due to our personality.
+What I believe is overlooked or indeed, not given the attention that it deserves is something that causes their people more heartache, stress and time-off, and that is a lack of understanding and appreciation of behavioural diversity, the recognition that we are all different in how we behave, make decisions and communicate, due to our personality.

 This often results in “I don’t like you because you are different to me in how you behave and you frustrate me in how you do things.”
-And if it is not nipped in the bud, that is often when a personality clash escalates into bullying, and having experienced this, I know how dreadful it can make you feel and the negative impact it has on you, not only in work but also in your life outside of work.
+And if this type of discrimination is not dealt with, it often escalates from a personality clash, into something more sinister, BULLYING, and having experienced this, I know how dreadful it can make you feel and the negative impact it has on you, not only in work but also in your life outside of work.

 This sort of behaviour is simply NOT ACCEPTABLE however, it still goes on and in some organisations, is commonplace.
 So, why don’t people speak up?